AhmedQotbAhmed/NoteBoard/README.md

 # NoteBoard
 Apr 2020 – Present

+Project description
-Project descriptionNotePad app Provides Some features like add, edit, search, and delete on the notes.
+NotePad app Provides Some features like add, edit, search, and delete on the notes.
 Technology Used:
 ● Room